Four times a year, in-house lawyers and contracts professionals are tasked with closing contracts at record-setting speeds.

 Run your redlines as efficiently as possible so that you don’t waste a single minute (or redline) on unnecessary points.
 Your focus should be on doing everything you can to move the negotiation forward at every step.
 You want to eliminate lulls, manage your counterparty’s and your response times, and avoid setbacks or causing friction.

-Learn More: Apply the 10 Rules of Contract Redlining Etiquette to run your redlines as effectively as possible.
+Learn More: Apply the 10 Rules of Contract Redlining Etiquette, written by Nada Alnajafi, to run your redlines as effectively as possible.

 Pick Up the Phone